 Are you joining our WEEKLY Book Club for Kids?
 Be sure to join our BOOK NEWSLETTER to get our activity ideas in your inbox each week!

-Join us next week with our a new theme of Acorns and Squirrels!
+Join us next week with our a new theme!
 Did you miss last week about apples?

 Click here to see which books we’re reading together with you and your preschooler!